SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-<a href = "https://www.appdynamics.com/" rel="noopener noreferrer nofollow" target="_blank" >AppDynamics</a> is an observability tool for performance monitoring and analytics.
-It provides a comprehensive view of performance and applications health, cloud services, and IT infrastructure.
-AppDynamics provides features such as:
+<a href = "https://www.appdynamics.com/" rel="noopener noreferrer nofollow" target="_blank" >AppDynamics</a> is an observability tool that can be used to monitor performance and analytics.
+It provides a detailed view of the performance and health of applications, cloud services, and IT infrastructure.

+AppDynamics provides multi-cloud support, customizable dashboards for better understanding of user and application behavior, and offers visibility with context through AIOps-powered alerts that help organizations identify, prioritize, and resolve critical issues.

+Some of the key features of AppDynamics are:

 - Application Performance Management
-- Business Transaction monitoring,
+- Business Transaction Monitoring
 - Infrastructure monitoring
 - Real-time alerting
 - Root cause analysis

-It uses customizable dashboards with a deeper understanding of user and application behavior.

-It also provides multi-cloud support.
-AppDynamics Cloud provides visibility with context via AIOps-driven alerts that assist organizations in identifying, prioritizing, and resolving the most business-critical matters first.
+If you want to learn more about AppDynamics’s capabilities, check out our [AppDynamics comparison](https://signoz.io/comparisons/new-relic-vs-appdynamics/) guide with New Relic.

 ### Elastic APM